macleginn/bivaltyp/content/languages/descriptions/Oromo_West_Central.md

 ### Basic clause structure and the transitive construction

 Oromo has SOV syntax with head-initial NPs, showing a typologically uncommon combination of verb-finality versus head-modifier order.
-In terms of alignment of NPs, it belongs to the marked-nominative type, the uniquely African phenomenon: here, A and S employ identical explicit markers (nominative form), which differentiates them from O, which is formally unmarked (absolute form).
+In terms of alignment of NPs, it belongs to the marked-nominative type, the uniquely African phenomenon: here, A and S employ identical explicit markers (nominative form), which differentiates them from O, which is formally unmarked (absolutive form).
 The alignment pattern here is like in the accusative languages (nominative-accusative alignment) because it treats S and A similarly against the O, but what is unusual is that the unmarked form signals the O argument.

 ```
 (1)  barattoot-ni	 kitaaba   fuɗ-at-an-i